Security Settings

 HTTP Strict Transport Security (HSTS)

-Number of daysThe number of days the browser should remember this setting.
-If HSTS is not desired anymore after it has been activated, a value of zero should be provided to tell the browser to forget any HSTS policy that have been associated with this zone I the past
+Number of days the webbrowser should remember the zone, recommended minimum value is 365.
+To let browsers forget any old HSTS policy, set the number of days - The number of days the browser should remember this setting.
+If HSTS is not desired anymore after it has been activated, a value of zero should be provided to tell the browser to forget any HSTS policy that has been associated with this zone in the past.

-You can have trouble reaching a zone if a zone certificate expires and HTST is enabled, please refer to your browser documentation how to remove the HSTS state in the browser for the zone domain.
+You can have difficulties reaching a zone if a zone certificate expires and HTST is enabled.
+Consult your browser documentation on how to remove the HSTS state in the browser for the zone domain.

 Content Security Policy (CSP)

 Browsers nowadays allow for a vast amount of different content to be displayed on a page.
-Ranging from external JavaScript to even web assembly.
-With a CSP policy the browser is told what should be allowed and what not.
+Ranging from external JavaScript to web assembly.
+With a CSP policy, the browser is told what should be allowed and what not.
 By restricting the kind of content a page can host, the amount of attack vectors can be greatly reduced.

 • Enforced, no reporting: The browser will restrict the content and will not report any content that has been blocked.